-There are various methodologies and standards that address various aspects of software development, for instance, PRINCE2 for Project Management, Use Cases/UML for Analysis and Design, ISEB for Testing.
-Although these are typically applied to Waterfall development projects, elements of these methods can also be applied in an Agile Development approach.
+There are several methodologies and standards that address the various aspects of software development.
+For instance, there is PRINCE2 for project management, Use Cases/UML for analysis and design, or ISEB for testing.
+Although Waterfall development projects apply these methods and standards, Agile software development can also apply elements of these same methods.

-We have brought up for you the top 3 agile project management software you can find on the market right now.
-As Agile is one of the most popular and in-demand software development methodologies these days, we are sure that this list will be very helpful for you to decide, choose and learn about the agile project management software that can be used in your project.
+We have listed the top 3 agile project management software you can find on the market right now.
+As Agile software development is one of the most popular and in-demand methodologies these days, this list will be very helpful to learn, decide, and manage projects using the Agile software development methodology.

-- DSDM is probably the original Agile Development method.
-DSDM was around before the term Agile Development was even invented, but is absolutely based on all the principles we’ve come to know as Agile Development.
+- Dynamic Systems Development Method (DSDM) is probably the original method that reflects Agile development principles.
+DSDM was around before the term Agile development was invented, but it’s based on all the Agile principles we have come to know as Agile software development.

-- XP (eXtreme Programming) is a more radical Agile methodology, focusing on the software development process and addressing the analysis, development and test phases with novel approaches aimed at making a substantial difference to the quality of the end product.
+- eXtreme Programming (XP) is a more radical Agile methodology that focuses on the software development process.
+It addresses the analysis, development, and test phases with novel approaches aimed at making a substantial difference to the quality of the end product.

-- DSDM is probably the most complete Agile methodology, whereas SCRUM and XP are easier to implement and complementary because they tackle different aspects of development projects and are both founded on the same principles of Agile Development.
+- DSDM is almost synonymous to Agile methodology, whereas Scrum and XP are easier to implement and complementary because they tackle different aspects of development projects.
+Both Scrum and XP conform to the same principles of Agile development.

 In reality, there is no magic bullet for software development.
-The real trick is to know lots of techniques from various Waterfall and Agile Development methods and to select a mixture of the best approaches that are most appropriate for any given situation.
-To do this reliably with any degree of success really requires a lot of experience and skill.
+The real trick is to know multiple techniques from various Waterfall and Agile development methods and to select a mixture of the best approaches that are most appropriate for any given situation.
+To do this reliably with any degree of success requires solid experience and skill.

-In Agile Development projects, Project Management takes a slightly different form, relying more on the project manager’s skills in communication, facilitation, coordination, and emphasizing less on planning and control.
+In Agile software development, project management takes a slightly different form.
+It relies more on the project manager’s skills in communication, facilitation, and coordination, with less emphasis on planning and control.

-Agile Development can be a very exciting and invigorating approach, although some projects suit Agile Development more than others.
-The collaboration and visibility can provide a much richer and more rewarding experience for teams to develop great software products.
-Agile Development can be a lot more enjoyable than the staid Waterfall approach that requires lots more documentation and is less flexible by its nature.
-And when people enjoy their work, it’s amazing what they can achieve!
+Agile software development can be a very exciting and invigorating approach.
+Agile project management principles will show that some projects suit Agile development more than others.
+Collaboration and visibility, which are key principles of agile methodology, can provide a richer and more rewarding experience for teams to develop great software products.
+The less flexible Waterfall approach puts greater focus on documentation.
+Creating software using Agile development methodology can be more enjoyable than the staid Waterfall approach.
+And when people enjoy their work, It is amazing what they can achieve.